mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

     values taking them from "Schedules" section (there is "Reveal" button there), and adding `NO_CLEANUP = 1` to preserve the instance.
     1. SSH to the instance after a few minutes, when it's up and running.
-    1. Before proceeding, use WAL-E's (WAL-G's) `backup-list` to see the available backups.
+    1. Before proceeding, use `wal-g backup-list --detail` to see the available backups.
 One of possible reasons of failure is lack of some daily basebackup.
 In such a case, you need to so to Postgres master node and analyze WAL-E (WAL-G) log (check `sudo -u postgres crontab -l`, it should